BTECH3-CSE-CLOUD/restaurant-reservation/README.md

-# Restaurant-reservation for Second Semester Exam
+# Reservation for Second Semester Exam